 - Money-market instruments, including repos, certificates of deposits and commercial paper;

-- Obligations of state/province and local jurisdictions of U.S. and non-U.S. countries;
+- Obligations of state/province and local jurisdictions of U.S. and other countries;

 - Commingled funds advised by the manager that invest in securities that are substantially consistent with these guidelines;